-The Peggy Moore Beller Single Parent Endowed Scholarship is awarded in addition to other scholarships and awards to a single parent enrolled full-time in courses at UACCB.
-A separate review committee will select the recipient.
-This scholarship is made possible by gifts from the friends and family of Peggy Moore Beller and funds raised from the annual UACCB Foundation Scholarship Golf Tournament.
+The Peggy Moore Beller Single Parent Endowed Scholarship is awarded to a single parent enrolled full-time in courses at UACCB.
+This scholarship is provided by gifts from the friends and family of Peggy Moore Beller.

-DOYLE AND DARLENE BERCKEFELDT ENDOWED SCHOLARSHIP
+DOYLE AND DARLENE BERCKEFELDT ENDOWED AWARD

-The Doyle and Darlene Berckefeldt Endowed Scholarship will be awarded annually to a non-traditional student enrolled in the LPN to RN program at UACCB with one year or more of field nursing experience.
-Preference will be given to applicants over age 30.
-Until the scholarship reaches a level that will earn the specified amount, the foundation scholarship committee will award a \$500 annual book scholarship to a student who meets the same criteria.
-This award is made possible by a donation from Doyle and Darlene Berckefeldt.
+The Doyle and Darlene Berckefeldt Endowed Scholarship is awarded annually to a non-traditional student enrolled in the LPN to RN program at UACCB with one year or more of field nursing experience.
+Preference is given to applicants over age 30.
+This award is provided by a donation from Doyle and Darlene Berckefeldt.